LimeGradient/LightningClient/README.md

 # LightningClient
-A Open-Source (For now) Minecraft Client with a tutorial on how to make one yourself!
+A Minecraft Client made by LimeGradient